 dividing the result by the average length of LV mains by LV end user on the DNO Party’s own LV network.

-The estimates will be based on available data provided by DNO Parties and IDNO Parties.
+The estimates will be based on available data provided by DNO Parties and LDNO Parties.

 The result of this calculation is denoted “LV mains split”.